 Arcadis wants to be a leader in the field of sustainability.

 'We must do our best to prevent climate change.
 And ensure that we can respond to the consequences of a changing climate.
 Arcadis plays a leading role in this.’
-FairClimateFund spoke with Elske de Jong, Sustainability Leader at Arcadis.
+FairClimateFund spoke with Elske de Jong, Manager Sustainable Operations and CSR at Arcadis.

 It all started with a group of Dutch farmers who decided in 1888 to work together for the development of 'wild' land and the construction and maintenance of forests and soil improvement works.
-Anno 2018, the 27,000 advisers, engineers and project managers of Arcadis still share the same passion as the farmers of 1888: improving the quality of life.
+In 2020, the more than 2000 advisers, engineers and project managers of Arcadis still share the same passion as the farmers of 1888: improving the quality of life.

 Sustainability and improving the quality of living are inextricably linked.
 Can you give examples of how Arcadis contributes to a sustainable environment?